lex-node/governance/constitution/constitution.md

 # Mission Statement

-We, the Contributors to Pocket Network, are united together in the mission to build censorship-resistant technology that will lay the foundation for reorganizing the world’s institutions towards a more equitable, hyper-connected, interplanetary future.
+We, the Contributors to Pocket Network and Pocket Technologies, are united together in the mission to build censorship-resistant technology that will lay the foundation for reorganizing the world’s institutions towards a more equitable, hyper-connected, interplanetary future.

 # Principles